-This course is a health and illness course in which the student participates in the care patients across the lifespan related to acute and chronic health problems.
-This course designed to facilitate the student's acquisition of knowledge, skills, attitudes, and beh necessary to providing safe and quality care to patients in a variety of settings and to providing leadership for the interprofessional healthcare team.
-Service learning expe in the community and in long-term care settings, as well as focused acute care clinica experiences, will assist students to integrate course concepts and construct learning previously-learned concepts.
-Simulation experiences will assist the student in develop critical thinking and clinical judgment skills.
-Active learning strategies employed in thi will promote the development of leadership skills and self-directed lifelong learning.
+This course is a health and illness course in which the student participates in the care of patients across the lifespan related to acute and chronic health problems.
+This course is designed to facilitate the student's acquisition of knowledge, skills, attitudes, and behaviors necessary to providing safe and quality care to patients in a variety of settings and to providing leadership for the interprofessional healthcare team.
+Service learning experiences in the community and in long-term care settings, as well as focused acute care clinical experiences, will assist students to integrate course concepts and construct learning from previously-learned concepts.
+Simulation experiences will assist the student in developing critical thinking and clinical judgment skills.
+Active learning strategies employed in this course will promote the development of leadership skills and self-directed lifelong learning.